-Listings asking for money before seeing the property: Renting a place you can’t see in person from someone you’ve never met is very risky.
+Listings asking for money before seeing the property: Renting a place you can’t see in person from someone you’ve never met is risky.
 If you’re hunting for a rental in your city, ALWAYS ask to see the property first.
-Make sure you meet the agent/landlord before you hand over any kind of rental bond or rent in advance.
+Ensure you meet the agent/landlord before you hand over any rental bond or rent in advance.

 Avoid scams that pretend to be from Rent.com.au

-Phishing is a very common form of online fraud.
+Phishing is a widespread form of online fraud.
 This is where scammers will seek to convince you to hand over your details by posing as a legitimate and trusted company, usually by email.

 There are some simple things you can look out for if you receive an email from Rent.com.au which you think may be fraudulent:

 - As a renter, any emails you receive from Rent.com.au will likely come from [email protected], [email protected] or [email protected] Always check the spelling of the email you receive.

 - Rent.com.au does not request credit card information via email.

 - Look at the template the email has arrived on.
 Does it look similar to other communications you’ve received from Rent.com.au?
 Check the footer of the email and see if there are clear links to pages on Rent.com.au.

-- If we ask you to follow a link in an email, you will always be directed to a site which starts with www.rent.com.au or www.rentpay.com.au.
-Always double-check the spelling, scammers will sometimes try to use similar versions.
+- If we ask you to follow a link in an email, we will always direct you to a site that starts with www.rent.com.au or www.rentpay.com.au.
+Always double-check the spelling; scammers will sometimes try to use similar versions.

 - We will never ask you to change your password on an email unless you have specifically requested your password to be changed from the Rent.com.au website.

 If you encounter a scam listing or are suspicious about an encounter you’ve had online, contact Rent.com.au at [email protected] or call 1300 736 810.